olabisi09/olabisi09/README.md

 ## 🔭 What I’m currently working on

+- My own component library
 - Contributing to open-source React projects
 - Building a portfolio website to showcase my work

 ## 🌱 What I’m currently learning
 - Next.js
-- Advanced TypeScript concepts
-- Software optimization in React applications
+- More data structures and algorithms
+- Confidence 😊

 ## 💬 Ask me about
 - React best practices